soloesteban/masters_stevens/Meeting Minutes/May 21 meeting.md

 - Definition of next steps.

 ## Minutes

+- [Bijan Elahi](mailto:bijan@medtechsafety.com) will support the development of the Risk Management section of the book.

 - Project was presented in a meeting at the 2024 INCOSE Healthcare Conference.
 The meeting on April 24, 2024 was attended by: